pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`background_blending`

-This program blends between two infinite scrolling backgrounds as the player moves horizontally, showcasing transitioning between different backgrounds.
+This example demonstrates the concept of blending backgrounds in a game using the Arcade library.
+The program loads two infinite scrolling backgrounds and smoothly transitions between them when the player reaches a specific x position on the screen.
+The level of blending between the two backgrounds is controlled by the player's position, creating a visually appealing effect.
+Additionally, the program showcases camera movement to follow the player and ensure that the backgrounds and player sprite are displayed correctly on the screen as the player moves.

 background_groups.py
 --------------------